paulog/basho_docs/source/riak/tutorials/little/concepts.md

 Buckets are so useful in Riak that all keys must belong to a bucket.
 There is no global namespace.

+In fact in Riak, the true definition of an object key is actually `bucket/key`.

 ## Replication and Partitions

 Distributing data across several nodes is how Riak is able to remain highly available, while tolerant of outages and network partitions.
 Riak combines two styles of distribution to achieve this: [replication](http://en.wikipedia.org/wiki/Replication_(computing\)) and [partitions](http://en.wikipedia.org/wiki/Partition_(database\)).